codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Practitioner.md

 Design for amplified decision-making is a design principle that supports decision-makers in making decisions carefully in high-pressure environments by using technology.
 The design for unbiased decision-making principle focuses on reducing bias.
 The design for human and AI learning focuses on creating better AI systems.

+---

+### Q103.
+What is the goal of feature engineering in the machine learning lifecycle?

+- To collect and clean data
+- To transform data and create variables for the model
+- To calculate the model performance
+- To maintain the desired level of performance

+**To transform data and create variables for the model** Feature engineering transforms data into features or inputs that will be valuable for the model.

+---

+### Q104.
+A small e-commerce company wants to use machine learning to improve their churn prediction.
+However, the company does not have a dedicated data science team and is looking for a low-code or no-code solution to get started with machine learning.
+Which Amazon SageMaker AI feature would be the most suitable for the company's requirements?

+- Amazon SageMaker Canvas
+- Amazon SageMaker JumpStart
+- Amazon SageMaker Data Wrangler
+- Amazon SageMaker Feature Store

+**Amazon SageMaker Canvas**
+SageMaker Canvas gives the ability to use machine learning to generate predictions without needing to write any code.

+---

+### Q104.
+A company wants to implement a proof of concept about price predictions for a set of items.
+They are starting from scratch and want a solution with minimal operational overhead.
+Which implementation should the company use?

+- Amazon SageMaker JumpStart
+- A custom docker image
+- A custom script using a supported third-party framework
+- A custom script using a built-in SageMaker AI algorithm

+**Amazon SageMaker JumpStart**
+This is the correct option because a notebook with a regression example will contain a lot of reusable code.

+  ---

+  ### Q105.
+A company develops a machine learning model to predict the price of a house based on its features, such as the number of bedrooms, bathrooms, square footage, and location.
+The model is trained on a dataset of historical house sales, and its performance is evaluated using various metrics.
+However, the model is found to perform well on the training data but poorly on new, unseen data.
+Which option describes the fit of model?

+- It overfits.
+- It underfits.
+- It has a low variance.
+- It has a high bias.

+**It overfits**
+The model learned the patterns of the training data but can't generalize.
+It overfits.

+  ### Q106.
+A real-time object detection model has been developed by a team of developers for a self-driving car company to identify various objects in the environment for their autonomous vehicle.
+The model must be deployed in a way that ensures minimal latency and must be capable of interacting with the vehicle's onboard systems.
+Which AWS deployment options should the team choose to deploy the model to achieve minimal latency while enabling real-time interactions with the onboard systems?

+- Real-time
+- Asynchronous
+- Batch
+- Serverless

+**Real-time**
+Real-time inference is ideal for inference workloads where you have real-time, interactive, and low latency requirements.

+---

+### Q106.
+Which option best describes machine learning operations (MLOps)?
+Choose 1.

+- MLOps is a framework that focuses solely on the development and training of ML models.
+- MLOps is a process that involves deploying ML models in a production environment and maintaining them over time.
+- MLOps is a set of practices that aims to manage the end-to-end lifecycle of machine learning (ML) systems, including development, deployment, monitoring, and maintenance.
+- MLOps is a tool used for visualizing and analyzing the performance of machine learning (ML) models.

+**MLOps is a set of practices that aims to manage the end-to-end lifecycle of machine learning (ML) systems, including development, deployment, monitoring, and maintenance.**
+MLOps is a set of practices and principles that aims to manage the entire lifecycle of machine learning systems, from model development and training to deployment, monitoring, and maintenance.
+It provides a structured approach to streamlining the ML workflow, ensuring reliability, scalability, and reproducibility.